yzh741/Medical-Image-contest/test.md

   * metrics: F1系数
   * 结果：![ECDP2020](https://github.com/yzh741/Medical-Image-contest/blob/master/image-store/EDCP2020.png)
   * 有无发表论文：The best performing methods will be invited to collaborate on a journal paper describing and summarizing the different approaches used and the respective results achieved on the Challenge.
-    * Cirtation：La Barbera D, Roitero K, Della Mea V. Detection of HER2 from Haematoxylin-Eosin Slides Through a Cascade of Deep Learning Classifiers via Multi-Instance Learning[J].
+    * >La Barbera D, Roitero K, Della Mea V. Detection of HER2 from Haematoxylin-Eosin Slides Through a Cascade of Deep Learning Classifiers via Multi-Instance Learning[J].
 Journal of Imaging, 2020, 6(9): 82.
     * [Detection of HER2 from Haematoxylin-Eosin Slides Through a Cascade of Deep Learning Classifiers via Multi-Instance Learning](https://www.mdpi.com/2313-433X/6/9/82)
   * 参赛队伍：1070